Statement of Purpose vs Personal Statement

 In order to gain academic success, students are required to prepare a personal statement, statement of purpose, or both.

 Sometimes the instructions even say, “Write a Personal Statement/Statement of Purpose.”
-In the current article, we want to let you know the essentials of both assignments and point out to their differences.
+In the current article, we want to let you know the essentials of both assignments and point out their differences.

 Statement of Purpose vs Personal Statement: Hints to be Considered

-If you have to prepare both a personal statement and a statement of purpose, great news is that the major part of information is the same for both papers.
-Of course, you may submit the same piece for two assignments, however, we assure you that shaping the paper according to the specific formatting and organization required by both tasks, you will be able to reach the desired outcome.
-Below you will find some secrets that will help you understand the essential difference between personal statement and statement of purpose.
+If you have to prepare both a personal statement and a statement of purpose, the great news is that the major part of the information is the same for both papers.
+Of course, you may submit the same piece for two assignments, however, we assure you that by shaping the paper according to the specific formatting and organization required by both tasks, you will be able to reach the desired outcome.
+Below you will find some secrets that will help you understand the essential difference between a personal statement and a statement of purpose.

 Statement of Purpose

 Compared to a personal statement, a statement of purpose should have a clearer focus.
 It should point out the knowledge, skills, and competencies you possess that can help pursue a specific degree.
 In your statement of purpose, be sure to emphasize the reasons that make you apply to this particular educational institution.
 Also, include some information about particular classes, professors you admire, and some other factors, which determined your desire to become a part of the program.
 Avoid writing about anything that is not related to the program.
 A strong statement of purpose should:

 - Be focused on the specific interest of the applicant in the particular field;

 - Explain in detail how the applicant`s previous experiences have developed into the current interests;

 - Explain how the applicant`s research interests fit the current educational institution.